salejandro/Genetics-Genomics/Practical3.md

 $ brew install git
 ```

 Now, we can download and install `VCFtools`. **HINT:** **You just have to write the commands below in the terminal one by one**.
 The `git` command allows downloading and unzip the folder with the program files, the `cd` command is for entering the uncompressed program directory, and the rest of the commands serve to install `vcftools` in your computer.
 Do not forget to leave the installation directory with the command `cd ..`.
-If you don't have `autoconf` installed, it may be necessary to install it.
-Here are the instructions: [autoconf](autoconf.md)
+If you don't have `autoconf` installed in your computer, it may be necessary to install it.
+Here are the instructions: [autoconf installation](autoconf.md)

 Linux and Mac